hashicorp/terraform-website/content/source/docs/cloud/workspaces/access.html.md

 ## Background

 Terraform Cloud manages workspace permissions with teams, and uses four levels of permissions (read, plan, write, and admin).
 Additionally, the organization-level "manage workspaces" permission can grant a team admin permissions on every workspace.

+TODO: Rewrite this once we settle on language for it; also replace screenshots and update access workflow.

 For more information see: